tenable/runterrascan.io/content/en/docs/usage/command_line_mode.md

 ---
 title: "Using Terrascan in command line mode"
 linkTitle: "Using Terrascan in command line mode"
-weight: 20
+weight: 10
 description: >
-    Terrascan commands,Scanning,Configuring the output format for a scan
+    Run Terrascan in terminal.
+Read about flags and command line arguments.
 ---

 This section contains the following information: